Online Single Subject Teaching Credential Program Overview

 At Alliant International University’s California School of Education (CSOE), we believe that education is the great equalizer and that every classroom should have a qualified teacher at the helm — regardless of the zip code.
 Our Preliminary Single-Subject Teaching Credential Program allows future educators like yourself to specialize within a specific academic subject of expertise in California’s middle and high schools to become the English, math, or science teacher who inspires the next generation of students and makes a lasting impact in our classrooms.
 At Alliant University, we prepare each and every student that enrolls in our Single-Subject Credential program by providing them with the education they need to succeed as a future educator.

-If you want to become a transformational middle or high school teacher, our online credential program is for you.
+If you want to become a transformational middle school or high school teacher, our online credential program is for you.

 Faculty and Admissions